Please Do Not Touch at Leeds Playhouse

 Book now

 Directed by Gail Babb, Please Do Not Touch tackles this complex theme by letting Mason’s voice carry both the most provoking and the most tender moments of the show.
-This performance asks audiences not to just witness a story, but to think about what it means to document our shared history and protect it, to tell the truth about the past.
+This performance asks audiences not just to witness a story, but to think about what it means to document our shared history and protect it, and to tell the truth about the past.

 Accessibility